antopenrf/ART/README.md

 1. Project management - tests can be managed as a project.
 All the tests related to the specific system or component can be managed in one project.

 2. Batch tests - tests can be added in one batch.
 'Green Light' feature can be enabled to allow continual repeated tests without prompt interface interruption.
-Suitable for repeatibility and reliability tests.
+Suitable for repeatability and reliability tests.

 3. Easy measurement interface - the design concept of ART is to provide simple interface to start a test.
 ART will remember the major measurement and equipment settings.

 4. Future - add graph GUI to render the output graphs.

-5. Future - add tools to analize data, such as standard deviations of big quantity of batch tests.
+5. Future - add tools to analyze data, such as standard deviations of big quantity of batch tests.

 6. Future - add GUI to display test system diagrams.